esilver0/bikedata/README.md

 <img src="https://raw.githubusercontent.com/esilver0/bikedata/master/smalldataset.png" width="600">

 \
 \
 \
-\
-\
 A result using a larger data set from January 2016.
-You may want to open the image in a new tab.
+You may want to open the image in a new tab or scroll down to see the image rotated.

 ![data](https://raw.githubusercontent.com/esilver0/bikedata/master/stationgraph.png)